 For information please contact the School of Nursing, Nurse Anesthesia Office, (330) 972-3387.

 - Hold an MSN or DNP degree from a professionally credentialed nursing program.

 - Minimum GPA of 3.0 on a 4.0 scale for the master’s degree program.

 - Current unrestricted State of Ohio license as a registered nurse.

 - Recent one-year experience in adult critical care.

 - Three letters of reference from a recent employer; a member of the nursing profession; a former faculty member.

-- Interview prior to admission to the program.
+- Interview required prior to admission to the program.